mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 # Creating language files
 To parse your app and generate messages.xlf file, you need to run the `ng-xi18n` tool.
 It's located in `node_modules/.bin` directory:
 `node_modules\.bin\ng-xi18n`.
-It analyzes all your templates, extracts messages to be translated and creates a messages.xlf file.
+It analyses all your templates, extracts messages to be translated and creates a messages.xlf file.

 The i18n support is still in the beta stage.
 The `ng-xi18n` will probably output some error messages, but your can ignore them.